momentohq/standards-and-practices/docs/client-specifications/configuration.md

 # Pre-built Configuration Objects

-## Requirements for each pre-built configuration objects
+## Requirements for each pre-built configuration object

 Each SDK must provide a namespace (via the idiomatic construct in the relevant programming language) that contains an enumerated list of pre-built configuration objects.